dirtystylus/eleventy-test/reading/the-shining-girls/index.md

 end_date: '2022-04-10'
 ---

 A fast and fun (if creepy) read; I expected it to go a bit harder on the sci-fi elements.
-I’m very curious how the upcoming adaptation—with Elizabeth Moss as Kirby—deals with the story.
+I’m very curious how the upcoming tv adaptation—with Elizabeth Moss as Kirby—deals with the story.